react-navigation/react-navigation.github.io/docs/stack-navigator.md

 Defines the style for rendering and transitions:

 - `card` - Use the standard iOS and Android screen transitions.
 This is the default.
+- `modal` - This does 2 things:
+  - Sets `headerMode` to `screen` for the stack unless specified
-- `modal` - Make the screens slide in from the bottom which is a common iOS pattern.
-Only works on iOS, has no effect on Android.
+  - Make the screens slide in from the bottom on iOS which is a common iOS pattern.

 #### `headerMode`